 Common causes of erectile dysfunction include:

-Heart disease may also cause ED.
-One study showed that regular ACV use may lower blood lipid levels.
-Lowering lipid levels helps prevent heart disease.
-An animal study published in the Journal of Agricultural and Food Chemistry showed that ACV could help lower cholesterol.
+An animal study published in the Journal of Agricultural and Food Chemistry in 2011 showed that ACV could help lower cholesterol.
 Lowering cholesterol can help prevent heart disease.

 Still, apple cider vinegar is not known to cure any disease, nor is it a magic bullet for weight loss.
 Ultimately, more research is needed to understand its relationship with male sexual health.